by David Baer, August 7, 2022

 This is the voice of someone who learned through hard experience the truth of what Jesus is saying: “Where your treasure is, there your heart will be also.”

-And I can’t help but see that every one of these fears has the same characteristics Jesus talks about in this passage about wealth.
-They all have to do with things that ultimately can’t be controlled, that aren’t up to us.
+So many of our fears have the same characteristics Jesus talks about in this passage about wealth.
+They all have to do with things that ultimately can’t be controlled, that aren’t up to us—or rather, they’re not up to just us—they require cooperation and shared vision between people.

-Maybe our role as Christians in fearful times is to try to embody the wisdom of Jesus: “do not be afraid.”
-Maybe it’s to put ourselves four-square behind the work of God in our world, facing changing neighborhoods and churches with openness and generosity, because where our treasure is—where we choose to invest our energy, our gifts and our worry—there our hearts will be also.
+Maybe our role as Christians in fearful times, in times when it’s hard for people to stick together, is to try to embody the wisdom of Jesus: “do not be afraid.”
+Maybe it’s to put ourselves four-square behind the work of God in our world, facing changes and challenges with openness and generosity, because where our treasure is—where we choose to invest our energy, our gifts and our worry—there our hearts will be also.
 Maybe it’s to question the upwelling of resentment or fear in ourselves as something that does not come from God, that in fact is a force trying to lead us away from God’s intention for us and the world.

 The Brief Statement of Faith from our Book of Confessions puts it this way: